Berkeley-MDes/tdf-fa24-rani-mdes-1/README.md

 # Progress Report 10 #

 ## Reflections ##
 This was a very stressful week since we needed to complete our video for the LLM project.
 For my project, since I am not at interested in LLMs, I deicded to go for level 1.
 In this sense, my performance was less than the previous project.
 However, compared to last week, I would say I performed much better.
 In terms of difficulties, I had a hard time making my knwoledge base better, My classmates were a helpful sources here, and gave me tips that I could use.
 Next week I hope to spend more time on class material.
-This week was dedicated to recovering from late nights working on project 2, but now I feel more rested and ready to tackle the new material.

 ## Speculations ##
 This week I spent a lot of time making my knowledg base better.
 For speculations, I am interested in learning more about how knowledge bases can be incorporated into class environments.
 It would be interesting to see how teachers could use a knowledge base and model that can answer students questions for them without them physically being present.